UDC-GAC/ServerlessContainers/docs/deployment.md

 In addition, this framework has also at its core a JSON document database used as a cache of the system's state, referred to as *State Database*.
 Currently, a [**CouchDB**](https://couchdb.apache.org/) database is used.
-The installation of a functional CoudhDB database is quite simple and there is no need for any specific configuration to be used by this frameworks.
+The installation of a functional CouchDB database is quite simple and there is no need for any specific configuration to be used by this frameworks.
 Nonetheless, because the need for a high response of the database operations, the fact that the stored data does not need to be